juanfernandes/gridle/README.md

 @include gridle_generate_classes();
 ```

-Use your grid in hrml :
+Use your grid in html :

 ```markup
 <div class="row">